MastrMatt/youtubeNLP/README.md

 ## Future Considerations

--Incorporate the likes of each comment into the overall sentiment analysis -Provide a graphical interface to view the maximum and minimum comments
+1. Incorporate the likes of each comment into the overall sentiment analysis

+2. Provide a graphical interface to view the maximum and minimum comments

 ## Author
 Matthew Neba / [@MastrMatt](https://github.com/MastrMatt)